HariSekhon/Knowledge-Base/github-actions.md

 #### Deduplicate Code Using Environment Variables grouped in top-level `env` section

-Abstract out variable things that might change like server addresses, URLs, Docker image repo paths in `env` fields before the `jobs` section.
+Abstract out variable things that might change like server addresses, URLs, Docker image repo paths in the top-level `env` section before the `jobs` section.

 This makes it easier to see the variable parts of the code and manage them, rather than interspersing them throughout sub `env` fields under `jobs` and `steps`.